associatedpress/datakit-data/docs/usage.rst

 Default values for the `aws_user_profile` and `s3_bucket` settings mentioned in :ref:`usage-configure` can be placed in **~/.datakit/plugins/datakit-data/config.json**.
-These configurations will then be applied to all projects when `datakit data:init` is run.
+These configurations will then be applied to all projects when `datakit data init` is run.

 Example